Impact

 Risk and Exploitability

 An attacker can trigger the flaw by loading or rendering a maliciously crafted web page; the vector is remote and requires no local user interaction beyond opening the page.
-While the formal CVSS score is not supplied, the description indicates low severity from Chromium, yet the impact of privilege escalation warrants caution.
-EPSS for this vulnerability is not available, and it is not listed in the CISA KEV catalog, but the potential for widespread exploitation remains high due to the common use of Chrome on Android.
+The likely attack vector is a rendered web page, inferred from the mention of a crafted HTML page.
+The CVSS score of 8.8 indicates high severity, and the EPSS score of <1% suggests that, while the vulnerability is severe, exploitation at this time is unlikely.
+It is not listed in the CISA KEV catalog, but the widespread use of Chrome on Android means the potential impact remains significant if an attacker can deliver the malicious payload.

 OpenCVE Enrichment